d3xMachina/Suikoden-Fix/README.md

 ## Features

-- Disable vignette
+- Disable vignette.
-- Skip splashscreen and intro movies
+- Skip splashscreen and intro movies.
-- Fast transitions on zone changes, loading and title menu
+- Fast transitions on zone changes, loading and title menu.
-- Dash as a toggle
+- Dash as a toggle.
-- Disable diagonal movements
+- Disable diagonal movements.
-- Save anywhere in the last save slot (be careful to not softlock yourself)
+- Save anywhere in the last save slot. (be careful to not softlock yourself)
-- Speed up the game (speedhack, experimental).
+- Speed up the game. (speedhack, experimental)
-- Disable the speed up of the music when the battle speed change
+- Disable the speed up of the music when the battle speed change.
-- Disable footstep sounds
+- Disable footstep sounds.
-- Disable the sound when a message window appears
+- Disable the sound when a message window appears.
-- Change the background color of some windows
+- Change the background color of some windows.
-- Remember the battle speed between battles
+- Remember the battle speed between battles.
-- Adjust framerate and vsync
+- Adjust framerate and vsync.

 ## Installation